Are There Limits to My Free Speech Rights?

 How Do You Know if a Statement Falls in an Unprotected Category of Speech?

-Kurland once had to pose the question to herself when she was arrested for citing case law as police illegally ordered homeless residents to move.
-“I was arrested for blocking a 16-foot wide sidewalk,” Kurland says with a laugh, “and it included the section of disorderly conduct that involved fighting words—as if paraphrasing a Supreme Court opinion could be considered that.”
+Kurland once posed the question to herself when she was arrested for citing case law as police illegally ordered homeless residents to move.
+“I was arrested for blocking a 16-foot wide sidewalk,” Kurland says with a laugh, “and it included the section of disorderly conduct that involved fighting words — as if paraphrasing a Supreme Court opinion could be considered that.”
 A judge ultimately issued a not-guilty filing in Kurland’s case.

-As with most gray areas of the law, it all depends on the facts involved.
+As with most gray areas of the law, it depends on the facts involved.
 “What was the level of aggression?
 Was there a specific threat?
 Was there any physical activity?
-Assault doesn’t necessarily mean physical contact; you’re putting them in imminent fear if you come at them in some form, along with your words,” Kurland says.
+Assault doesn’t necessarily mean physical contact.
+You’re putting them in imminent fear if you come at them in some form, along with your words,” Kurland says.

-The gray area largely depends on how the speech is interpreted, but “a good guideline is that the closer something is to political speech, the greater the protections,” Shelkrot says. “[Then] there are categories that are generally unprotected: speech that is overtly physically threatening, extortion, fraud—crimes where the speech itself is the crime,” she adds, citing things like defamation and obscenity.
+“A good guideline is that the closer something is to political speech, the greater the protections,” Shelkrot says. “[Then] there are categories that are generally unprotected: Speech that is overtly physically threatening, extortion, fraud — crimes where the speech itself is the crime,” she adds, citing things like defamation and obscenity.

-There is likewise a gray area in politics, as some political beliefs can intersect with restricted speech.
-“There have been, over the last few decades, a number of jurisdictions passing laws that punish crimes more severely when they are motivated by racism or other discrimination—what we call hate crime,” Shelkrot says.
+Some political beliefs can intersect with restricted speech.
+“There have been, over the last few decades, a number of jurisdictions passing laws that punish crimes more severely when they are motivated by racism or other discrimination — what we call hate crime,” Shelkrot says.
 “Interestingly, they have mostly been upheld in constitutional challenges.
 It’s not settled law, though, and might be subject to more litigation.
 Viewpoint discrimination is pretty carefully scrutinized.”

 And that scrutiny isn’t showing any signs of slowing, in Kurland’s opinion.
 “I think folks are more vigilant now.
 The violence and hate that’s always been there is more in your face now, so the vigilance is a response to that.”